Close Search

 Refunds/Returns/Transfers

 There are no permit refunds once you obtain a big game permit.
 Premium deer permits may not be exchanged.
 Non-premium deer permits may be exchanged if certain criteria are met.
-See the 2023 Hunting Digest on page 12 for a list of the criteria.
-A $12.36 fee will be charged on your request for an exchange.
+See the 2025 Hunting Digest on page 14 for a list of the criteria.

 Harvest Reporting